Customer Spotlight: Granger - Part 2

 Plus, he’s the most genuinely cheerful person you will ever encounter.

 MP: You started CITRT (Church IT Roundtable), how did that come about?

 Jason: It started 12 years ago as just an idea, “What might God do if a bunch of church IT folks got together in a room, and the agenda was simply to ask questions and get answers from each other.”
 Just a pure round table in action.

 Back then, social media was mainly blogs.
 I had a blog that was pretty active that I posted to regularly.
 That’s how I was finding and connecting with other church IT folks.
 I started at Granger in 2003, as their first full-time IT staff member, and felt really alone.
 I wanted to talk to other church IT staff members, especially churches similar in size.
 So, I just threw it out there, “Come to Granger for a day, and we’ll just do a round table.”
 I put a cap at 25 people, and it filled up quickly with peers from churches of 400 to 20,000.

 It went over so well, that everyone wanted to do it again and make it bigger.
 So now, every year in the fall, we have the National Church IT Conference which has grown into a 2 ½ day event with an attendance of 400+ and workshops covering IT, Web, Development, ChMS, Leadership, and Online Church.

-We went to the MinistryPlatform User Group Event (MPUG) in the Spring of 2015 to get a better feel for what the software could do and get some questions answered.
+Jason: We went to the MinistryPlatform User Group Event (MPUG) in the spring of 2015 to get a better feel for what the software could do and get some questions answered.

-What I loved about MPUG, as a non-customer, was how open they were to having us there.
-We felt very welcomed, and it was an environment where we were encouraged to ask a lot of questions.
+We felt very welcomed, and it was an environment where we were encouraged to ask a lot of questions."